-With a layer of raw chocolate chip cookie dough, a layer of creamy cheesecake, and a layer of rich chocolate ganache my No-Bake Cookie Dough Cheesecake may be the best dessert ever.
+With a layer of raw chocolate chip cookie dough, a layer of creamy cheesecake, and a layer of rich chocolate ganache, my No-Bake Cookie Dough Cheesecake may be the best dessert ever.
 This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-I'm not the biggest fan of chocolate with cheesecake but I make a few exceptions.
+I'm not the biggest fan of chocolate with cheesecake, but I make a few exceptions.
 The amount of cookie dough cheesecake I ate for breakfast this past week proved that this was an exception.

 My kids were also big fans of this cheesecake.
-They thought my brownies were too dark chocolate but they devoured this piece below.
+They thought my brownies were too dark chocolate, but they devoured this piece below.
 "Mom, can I be your taste tester?
 Please?!"
 "Sure, but I need to take photos first."
 And then, every thirty seconds, "Mom, are you done with your pictures yet?"

 How to Make No-Bake Cookie Dough Cheesecake

 Each layer is pretty simple to make.
 The big trick to this is using a springform pan to get pretty layers.
-But if you don't care about pretty layers and just want to eat cookie dough cheesecake a deep-dish pie plate works too!
+But if you don't care about pretty layers and just want to eat cookie dough cheesecake, a deep-dish pie plate works too!

 First Step: Make the raw chocolate chip cookie dough.
-As long as your ingredients are all room temperature this should mix up with a wooden spoon without much effort.
+As long as your ingredients are all room temperature, this should mix up with a wooden spoon without much effort.
 Press into the springform pan to form the crust.

 Second Step: Make the no-bake cheesecake filling.
-I use the food processor for this step but you can also mix it with a hand mixer or stand mixer.
+I use the food processor for this step, but you can also mix it with a hand mixer or stand mixer.

 Third Step: Spread the filling on top of the cookie dough crust.

 Fourth Step: Make the chocolate ganache.
 My expert tip for ganache is to mix it in a food processor or blender.
 This makes it smooth and silky and helps it to thicken.
-Pour the ganache on top of the cheesecake and spread it out to cover all of the filling.
+Pour the ganache on top of the cheesecake and spread it out to cover all of the fillings.

 Final Step: Chill the cheesecake for at least 3-4 hours.